 The payment of expenses incurred by ANI for providing technical-scientific assistance services and funding products and incentive management has the designation of Technical Assistance.

-Information relating to European Community funding received in previous years must be consulted on the website of the previous Innovation Agency.
+Information relating to European Community funding received in previous years can be consulted on the website of the previous Innovation Agency.

 As part of the scope of its repositioning process, ANI designed and is now implementing an ambitious project aimed at streamlining and modernising its operation, to enhance efficiency gains at an internal level, and particularly in relationship with its stakeholders.